-A 26-year-old Glasgow man, who created a 1m business while studying at University, recently hit the headlines – not least as Kieran Coyle launched “Premiership Experience” not just alongside his degree studies, but also while pursuing a career as a professional footballer.
+A 26-year-old Glasgow man, who created a 1m business while studying at University, college degrees recently hit the headlines – not least as Kieran Coyle launched “Premiership Experience” not just alongside his degree studies, but also while pursuing a career as a professional footballer.
 The sports tour and events operator is now a global name, working with some of the biggest names in world sport.

 In a media interview, Kieran described having his business idea and deciding to go for it, while using his business degree studies as “a safety net” %28.

 So if you already have an idea for a new business venture, or all the attributes required for an entrepreneurial endeavour, why bother going to college to study Business, Accounting or Finance?
 Why would you need a safety net if you want to be your own boss?

 The Best Business Degrees – Be prepared, and ready for the change

 The answer to that hinges on the fluid nature of the modern business world.
 When long-standing and well-respected companies file for bankruptcy like Toys R Us, there is a message there for anyone planning to start their own business.

 One of the most important things to keep in mind when considering a business qualification at college, or top up degree, is that it will provide you with a general grounding in vital business skills and insights.
 Having a better understanding of the whole world of business will inevitably equip you better to cope with its more unpredictable aspects.

 Though it may be tempting to focus entirely on the specifics of your business idea, you need to be ready to be versatile and responsive further down the line, changing things as you hit obstacles or uncover new opportunities.